kartik1986x/mubi-downloader/README.md

 - [Usage](#usage)
 - [Legal Notice](#legal-notice)

+## Introduction
+Mubi is a streaming service that offers a carefully curated selection of movies from around the world.
+While the service allows users to watch movies online, it does not offer a download option.
+This script allows users to download movies from the Mubi service for offline viewing.

 ## Installation
 1. Clone the repository or download the zip file.
 2. Install the required libraries.